Welcome to today's edition of the Rush 24-7 podcast.

 How do you reach them?

-Making the complex understandable, doing the job the mainstream media used to do, uncovering the deceit from all of this garbage and exposing it.
+And that, frankly, has been one of the unstated but primary objectives I've had in this program is reaching people like that, making the complex understandable, doing the job the mainstream media used to do, uncovering deceit from all of this garbage and exposing it.

 We'll be back and continue after this.

-Let's move on to the audio sunbite.
+Let's move on to the audio, somebody.

-So much is uh number five.
+This is number five.

-This this is uh on Sports Center.
+This is on Sports Center.

-This morning on ESPN 2, Aaron Hernandez's arrest and possible gang ties are being discussed.
+This morning on ESPN2, Aaron Hernandez's arrest and possible gang ties are being discussed.

 And here is Bristol County, Connecticut.